benyap/terraform-aws-modules/static-s3-site-stack/README.md

 - `routing_rules`: Routing rules for the S3 website.

+## Outputs

+- `bucket_id`: The name of the bucket that holds the static site content.

+- `bucket_arn`: The ARN of the bucket that holds the static site content.

+- `bucket_hosted_zone_id`: The Route 53 Hosted Zone ID for this bucket's region.

+- `website_endpoint`: The S3 static site endpoint URL.

+- `certificate_arn`: The ARN of the certificate assigned to the Cloudfront distribution.

+- `cdn_domain_name`: The domain name of the Cloudfront distribution.

 ## Pre-requisites

 To apply or destroy this configuration, you require the permissions from the following configurations: